XRPLF/XRPL-Standards/XLS-0074d-amm-clawback/README.md

 |---------------------|:----------------:|:-------------:|:-----------------:|
 | `Asset`             |:heavy_check_mark:|`object`       |   `ISSUE`         |

 `Asset` specifies the token that the issuer wants to claw back from the AMM pool. `Asset`'s issuer must match with `Account`.
 If it does not, the system will return an error: `temMALFORMED`.
+Notice always put the token to be clawed back in `Asset` insead of `Asset2`.

 It has the following subfields: